TheZoq2/dcs_on_linux/README.md

 will be disabled in steam too.
 This information is stored in `$CONFIG_DIR/enabled.lua` or something similar.
 Remove it to fix the issues.

 ## Other software

-While not included in DCS, here are some resources for getting external software often used by the game running.
+While not included in DCS, here are some resources for getting external software often used with the game.

 ### SRS